gracethorn/gracesblog/Final Project 2.md

 touch something to choose the object wrather than physically grabbing

+change in tone?

 ![Final Project Objects](Images/final%20project%20objects.jpg)

+### What people can Control

+1. Choose Your Base Track (1)
+2. Place Objects to Create Sounds
+3. Loop Sounds

+Are there certain random or unexpected elements?

 ### Mechanics and Logistics

 What kind of sensor is best to use

 are the sounds specific to the objects? sensor specific or do people just think it is

+*midi controllers* (physical output to midi)

 Back up idea??